richmahn/en_tn/heb/08/intro.md

 #### Structure and formatting ####

-The author is still speaking about Jesus' role as the ultimate high priest.
-The author also begins to speak about how the new covenant is superior to the covenant God made with Moses.
+The author finishes describing how and why Jesus is the most important high priest.
+Then he begins to speak about how the new covenant is better to the covenant God made with Moses.
 (See: [[rc://en/tw/dict/bible/kt/covenant]])

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
-The ULB does this with the poetry in 8:8-12, which are words from the OT.
+The ULB does this with the poetry in 8:8-12, which are words from the Old Testament.

 #### Special concepts in this chapter ####

 ##### New covenant #####
-The author mentions the new covenant and discusses Jesus' relationship to it.
-Israel's relationship to the new covenant is unclear and the subject of much debate.

-#### Other possible translation difficulties in this chapter ####

-##### We #####
-The author begins to speak using the pronoun "we."
-It is uncertain who else this includes.
+The author tells how Jesus has established a new covenant that is better than the covenant that God established with the Israelites.
+(See: [[rc://en/tw/dict/bible/kt/covenant]])

 ## Links: ##

 * __[Hebrews 08:01 Notes](./01.md)__